domonik/RNAdist/docs/source/binding_site.rst

 .. currentmodule:: RNAdist.dp.cpedistance

-Just like discussed in the corresponding paper, we showed that the clote-ponty algorithm is capable of calculating expected distances of exterior nucleotides.
+We showed that the clote-ponty algorithm is capable of calculating expected distances of exterior nucleotides.
 Since interaction of mRNA with molecules such as RNA binding proteins or regulatory RNAs prevents the binding-site from forming intramolecular hydrogen bonds, the binding-sites are forced to be in unstructured regions hence  exterior nucleotides.
 In such cases the mentioned